 This victory highlights Governor Wolf’s leadership in enacting protections that will benefit future generations.
 However, Moms Clean Air Force Pennsylvania is keeping the pressure on so that Governor Wolf will move forward quickly to protect our families from the more than 11,000 existing wells and associated oil and gas infrastructure that are putting our kids and families at risk now.

 Our mayors are pledging climate action.

 In Pennsylvania alone, leaking methane from oil and gas infrastructure emits the equivalent greenhouse gases of nearly 2.8 million cars on the road each year.
 Moms Clean Air Force Pennsylvania is working to educate lawmakers and their staff on the dangers of methane leaks and how to detect them through a new, innovative virtual reality tool provided by Environmental Defense Fund.
-In September 2018, Moms Clean Air Force Project Manager, Patrice Tomcik, held a demonstration at the Pennsylvania State Capitol where 58 people stopped by to learn about the issue and 22 used the methane virtual reality tool to “see” the scope of methane leaks from oil and gas infrastructure in Pennsylvania.
+In September 2018, Moms Clean Air Force Project Manager Patrice Tomcik held a demonstration at the Pennsylvania State Capitol during which 58 people stopped by to learn about the issue and 22 used the methane virtual reality tool to “see” the scope of methane leaks from oil and gas infrastructure in Pennsylvania.